 We have a whole school approach to online safety, including a clear policy on the use of mobile technology, which empowers us to protect and educate our students and staff in the use of technology and establishes mechanisms to identify, intervene, and escalate any concerns where appropriate.
+The designated safeguarding lead has lead responsibility for understanding the filtering and monitoring systems and processes in place.
+They are supported by the Director of IT.
 The governors and the Senior Leadership Team (SLT) ensure that students are safe from potentially harmful and inappropriate content including terrorist and extremist material when accessing the internet on school systems through appropriate filtering, internet safety rules and online safety education with the curriculum in line with our Online Safety and Cyberbullying policies.
 These are reviewed regularly to ensure their effectiveness.
 Our Online Safety policy details the actions required from students and staff to maintain a safe electronic environment and is based on current best practice drawn from a wide range of sources.
 Our key message to keep students and young people safe is promoted and applied to both online and offline behaviours, being careful to ensure "over blocking" does not lead to unreasonable restrictions.
-We ensure staff are appropriately trained in online safety and we consider carefully how to measure mobile data (4G/5G) usage on the school premises including the management of students' devices and the content they may have on them.
+We ensure staff are appropriately trained in online safety; all staff receive training on the expectations, applicable roles and responsibilities in relation to filtering and monitoring.
+We consider carefully how to measure mobile data (4G/5G) usage on the school premises including the management of students' devices and the content they may have on them.
 (Please also see our Acceptable Use of Mobile Phones and 3G/4G/5G compatible devices policy located in the Online Safety policy).
 As part of staff training, the leadership team ensure that staff know how to escalate concerns they may have about a student in relation to online safety.
+Much of the guidance from the DfE's two new publications in this area (filtering and monitoring standards, which support schools to have effective systems in place, and the Cyber security standards for schools and colleges) is adhered to as best practice.

 In planning curriculum input on online safety, materials are differentiated to take account of the different ages, levels of understanding and vulnerabilities of our students so that all students are able to access this input effectively.
 We acknowledge that as well as providing a variety of positive opportunities, the use of technology has become a significant component of many safeguarding issues and can provide the platform that facilitates exploitation of students and young people.
-This includes the rise of https://narriculto.org/harmful-online-challenges and online hoaxes, which the school educates about within our online safety curriculum.
+This includes the rise of harmful online challenges and online hoaxes, which the school educates about within our online safety curriculum.
 The breadth of issues classified within online safety are considerable but can be categorised into four areas of risk: